TOP 10 Kid-Friendly Things to Do in Cancun | 2023

 For more inspiration of what to do when you get there be sure to check out my 1-day guide to Isla Mujeres, I wrote it especially for you. 🙂

-I would highly recommend hiring a golf carts for minimal cost and exploring every inch of the island by yourselves, you will love it!
+I would highly recommend hiring a golf cart for minimal cost and exploring every inch of the island by yourself, you will love it!

 Things we LOVE about Isla Mujeres:

 Get a taste of local life in Cancun by visiting the lovely Parque Las Palapas.